arkamax2k/docker-php-dev/README.md

 The above command run MySQL 8.
 Note that start script saves the most recent DB engine run and should automagically reset the DB Docker container if required.
 A full container reset is required because different DB engines may / will have incompatible DB file formats.

-### Note that a DB engine change WILL result in all databases being erased!
+### Note that a DB engine change WILL erase all databases managed by the DB container!

+If you need to retain your DB data, dump all databases first and reimport the dump into the new DB engine after the switch.

 If the automatic reset fails for any reason and DB fails to start (as evident from the console output when doing `start.sh`), do a forced reset: